Blue Bombers Forum

 Post by: Blue In BC on September 22, 2025, 02:14:35 PM

-Quote from: TecnoGenius on Today at 04:04:03 AMThis is true.
+Quote from: TecnoGenius on September 22, 2025, 04:04:03 AMThis is true.
 Loffler is the first one they started cracking down on.
 So many completely bogus flags on him when the protection rules didn't even exist, on hits that were half as hard as the Wheatie one.

 The league really seems to have taken a step back on the player/QB protection this season.
 And I struggle to understand it.